How to do Veganuary

-If you’re clear on what motivates you to take on the Veganuary challenge, you can use it as motivation to keep going on the tough days and it will help prevent you veering off track!
+If you’re clear on what motivates you to take on the Veganuary challenge, you can use it as motivation to keep going on the tough days, and it will help prevent you from veering off track!

-Before Veganuary begins, start to consider what you normally eat for breakfast, lunch & dinner and how you can make them plant based.
+Before Veganuary begins, consider what you normally eat for breakfast, lunch & dinner and how to make them plant-based.
 We will go into more detail on this in the following section.
-It’s also worth looking to see if local cafes and restaurants offer good vegan options too.
+It’s also worth seeing if local cafes and restaurants offer good vegan options.

 If you like a bit of variety with your meals, it might be worth buying a vegan cookbook to give you some inspiration.

-It will also be useful to educate yourself on reading food labels so you know which ingredients to avoid.
-Some non vegan ingredients to be aware of include gelatine, albumen (egg white), whey powder, lactose and casein.
-Look out for vegan society approved logos on packaging or even just ‘suitable for vegans’ as this can save a lot of time reading through every ingredients list on the weekly food shop!
+Educating yourself on reading food labels will also be useful so you know which ingredients to avoid.
+Some non-vegan ingredients to be aware of include gelatine, albumen (egg white), whey powder, lactose and casein.
+Also, look out for vegan society-approved logos on the packaging or even just ‘suitable for vegans’ as this can save a lot of time reading through every ingredient list on the weekly food shop!

 Going vegan doesn’t mean you have to give up your favourite foods.
-Nowadays there are many high quality and delicious vegan substitutes for almost everything which can be used to replace ingredients in recipes.
+Nowadays, there are many high-quality and delicious vegan substitutes for almost everything that can replace ingredients in recipes.

-If theres a particular meal or snack you can’t go without, simply shop around for alternatives!
-For spaghetti Bolognese you could swap out the mince for mushrooms or soya-based mince.
-You could swap meats or fish in curries or stir frys to vegetables or tofu.
-Even chocolate and ice cream have delicious vegan alternatives, so you certainly don’t have to go without!
+If there’s a particular meal or snack you can’t go without, simply shop around for alternatives!
+For example, you could swap out the mince for mushrooms or soya-based mince for spaghetti Bolognese.
+Likewise, you could swap meats or fish in curries or stir-fries for vegetables or tofu.
+Even chocolate and ice cream have delicious vegan alternatives, so you certainly don’t have to go without them!

 Once you’ve got the basics, you can start to get more adventurous with new ingredients.
-It’s a great excuse to try some of the tasty plant-based food on offer at vegan friendly restaurants or trying out new recipes in vegan cook books.
-It also expands your palate beyond what you’re used to eating and allows you to experiment with spices to add flavour along with trying new vegetables and legumes in your food.
+It’s a great excuse to try tasty plant-based food at vegan-friendly restaurants or new recipes in vegan cookbooks.
+It also expands your palate beyond what you’re used to eating and allows you to experiment with spices to add flavour and try new vegetables and legumes in your food.

-Remember, to focus on nutrient diversity and density – basically eat the rainbow!
-All the different coloured fruits and vegetables contain different levels of nutrients so by eating a diet varied in colour, you will be eating a diet that is varied in nutrients.
-Similarly, fruits and vegetables are the most nutrient dense which will keep you fuller for longer!
+Remember to focus on nutrient diversity and density – eat the rainbow!
+All the different coloured fruits and vegetables contain different levels of nutrients, so by eating a diet varied in colour, you will be eating a varied diet.
+Similarly, fruits and vegetables are the most nutrient-dense, keeping you fuller for longer!

 Make a plan for the week ahead and stick to it.
-That way, you wont be caught off guard and it will decrease the chances of you slipping up.
-It’s up to you on how you decide to plan your meals, some people find cooking in bulk helpful as you don’t have to do too much thinking, others like to use a vegan cook book and pick a new recipe for every day of the week.
-Do what feels right for you, but planning ahead is key.
+That way, you won’t be caught off guard, and it will decrease the chances of you slipping up.
+It’s up to you to decide to plan your meals; some people find cooking in bulk helpful as you don’t have to do too much thinking, while others like to use a vegan cookbook and pick a new recipe for every day of the week.
+Do what feels right for you, but planning is key.